What is Scrumban?

 💡 Plaky Pro Tip

-How does Scrumban work?
+How does Scrumban combine Scrum and Kanban?

 - Iteration reviews and retrospectives,

-- WIP limitations,
+- WIP limits,

 - Pull system,